Mustafanaji0413/webster00/README.md

 - The review model also is connected to the User model to obtain the user's username.
 This allows the user to see the name of the user on each review.
 WishList

+<strong>WishList</strong>

 - The wishlist model allows users to save items for quicker access.
 These items can be removed.
-This model also acts as a container for the WishListItem model.
+- This model also acts as a container for the WishListItem model.
 Just like the Order model, each wishlist is unique to each user but connecting to the user ID.

-# The Surface Plane
+<strong> <h2> The Surface Plane </h2></strong>

 ## Features